NBISweden/SMS_6278_NG-Larsson/session_1.md

     $ grepfasta.pl -p="Polrmt" UP000000589_10090.fasta > Polrmt.faa

-The filename `Polrmt.faa` is arbitrary, but we name if from the gene name, and add the suffix `.faa` to inform us that it is a fasta-fromatted file, with amino acids.
+The filename `Polrmt.faa` is arbitrary, but we use the gene name, and add the suffix `.faa` to inform us that it is a fasta-fromatted file, with amino acids.

 ## Run BLAST (online)